 c.
 What concepts need to be tweaked?

-6. Lead editor and author will send emailed edits and revisions back and forth, with a Cc to President, VP, and IE. Subject line should indicate which edit or revision the email covers, and always should have the title of the book, ALWAYS.
+6. Lead editor and author will send emailed edits and revisions back and forth, with a Cc to President, VPO, Art Director, and IE. Subject line should indicate which edit or revision the email covers, and always should have the title of the book, ALWAYS.
 Edited manuscripts and revisions should be sent as email attachments.
-Most editors use track changes and comments on the manuscript to help the author know exactly where problems may be.
-Authors should send revisions as a clean copy with no track marks or comments left on the manuscript.
+Most editors use track changes and comments on the manuscript to help the author know exactly where problems may be and know what revisions are needed.
+Authors should return revisions as a clean copy with no track marks or comments left on the manuscript.

 when a cover is ready, when an illustrator is assigned and whom, and if/who the

-Note: The IE emails the clean copy ready for formatting to Art Director with the following wording in the subject line, “(book title) clean copy ready for formatting: Attn: Aidana.”
+Note: The IE emails the clean copy ready for formatting to VPO with the following wording in the subject line, “(book title) clean copy ready for formatting: Attn: Aidana.”

 If needed, steps may be revised or added.

-NOTE: All emails between editors and authors will have a Cc to Vivian and Aidana.
+NOTE: All emails between editors and authors will have a Cc to Vivian , Aidana, and Joey.